RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 Results for 2024 has just been announced on **May 1, 2024**.
 This is an incredible year for GSoC at Rocket.Chat.
 Thanks to the enthusiastic early interests from new contributors and extremely strong support of returning community mentors, Google has graciously selected **seventeen** Rocket.Chat projects.

 Mentors of selected projects will start welcoming the contributors officially and bringing them into our community bonding activities immediately.
+An incredible *14 mentors this year are returning GSoC contributors from prior years*;  we sincerely thank them for their ethusiastic support.

 All of these 17 selected projects are open source projects welcoming additional contributors.
 Please click on links below.